eslint/eslint/docs/rules/dot-location.md

+# dot-location

-# Enforce newline before and after dot (dot-location)
+Enforces newline before and after dots.

 JavaScript allows you to place newlines before or after a dot in a member expression.